yandex-cloud/docs/en/data-transfer/operations/endpoint/source/oracle.md

 # Configuring an Oracle source endpoint

-When [creating](../index.md#create) or [editing](../index.md#update) an endpoint, you can set required parameters: Oracle cluster connection settings.
+When [creating](../index.md#create) or [updating](../index.md#update) an endpoint, configure connection settings to Oracle.

 ## {#settings} settings

-Connecting to the database with an explicitly specified network address and port.
+The settings are given for the OnPremise use case when all fields are filled in manually.

 {% list tabs %}